HideLakitu/GnomeBingLockScreen/README.md

 > Small python script to set the Bing Image of the Day as your GNOME lock screen

 ## Have you ever been tired of the same lock screen all the day?
-## Have you ever dreamed of a Windows Spotlight lock screen on your GNOME desktop?
+## Have you ever dreamed of having a Windows Spotlight lock screen on your GNOME desktop?
 ## That's why this project has been started.

 ## Features